 The health rate shall be deemed part of the ordinary income or general rates of the local government in determining the amount which at any time the local government may lawfully borrow for the purposes of this Act.

-[Section 47, formerly section 46, renumbered as section 47 by No. 38 of 1933 s.
-42; amended by No. 14 of 1996 s.
+[Section 47, formerly section 46, renumbered as section 47: No. 38 of 1933 s.
+42; amended: No. 14 of 1996 s.
 4.]

 48. Time for giving notice of rate may be extended